-As the market is decentralised, it allows sellers to set their own rules and therefore their own prices.
+As the market is decentralized, it allows sellers to set their own rules and therefore their own prices.
 Due to this, you should always be very careful to make sure you aren’t getting a bad deal when purchasing cryptocurrency, as sellers can skew the exchange rate in order to make a profit from your loss.

 Apps For Buying Bitcoin With Google Pay

-Spot is very easy to use, the developers have focused their time on creating the easiest and smoothest experience for the user.
+The spot is very easy to use, the developers have focused their time on creating the easiest and smoothest experience for the user.
 Not only do they offer 24/7 customer support, but they also have a frequently asked questions page for those in need.

 When buying Bitcoin through the Spot app, you will be required to submit information regarding your identity to satisfy KYC regulations, though don’t worry, Spot doesn’t store any of your details.
-This verification is required for Binance and Coinbase which is where Spot acquires its Bitcoins, those two exchanges which are heavily trusted in the crypto space will be the only entities who will have access to your information.
+This verification is required for Binance and Coinbase which is where Spot acquires its Bitcoins, those two exchanges which are heavily trusted in the crypto space will be the only entities that will have access to your information.

-Huobi Wallet is cryptocurrency wallet that can store a wide range of cryptos.
+Huobi Wallet is a cryptocurrency wallet that can store a wide range of cryptos.
 Sporting a simple and sleek design, Huobi aims to provide an easy experience for the user, whilst still attending to their more specific needs when it comes to altcoins.

 Huobi wallet also goes far to ensure the security of their user’s funds, one way that they do this is ensuring that you, and you alone, have access to your keys.
 No third parties will have access to your private keys and therefore you don’t need to worry about a database hack exposing your precious coins.
-Huobi has even developed their own specialised keyboard that makes sure nobody is able to view your information.
+Huobi has even developed its own specialized keyboard that makes sure nobody is able to view your information.
 This is all combined with their high-level encryption and data isolation.

 - How to buy Bitcoin anonymously